-I was diagnosed with hyperthyroidism in 2010 but was only diagnosed with Hashimoto’s in 2013, after a long battle with my health and my physicians.
+I was diagnosed with hypothyroidism in 2010 but was only diagnosed with Hashimoto’s in 2013, after a long battle with my health and my physicians.
 Finally I ended up self-diagnosing and then getting confirmation from a specialist.
 My experience is not uncommon and many Hashimoto’s patients go through a long tortuous journey to get diagnosed.

 I have often been asked what the difference between a thyroid condition and Hashimoto’s is – the answer is simple.
 Hashimoto’s is an autoimmune disease and simply taking thryroid hormone replacement medication is often not enough.
 You almost certainly will need to make lifestyle changes and learn to really understand your body and your immune system.
 A simple cold can knock you out like the flu and you may struggle more with symptoms like brain fog and fatigue.

 Whilst some people claim to have been cured of their Hashimoto’s through diet change this is actually not true – what they really mean is their Hashimoto’s has gone into remission but it will always be lurking and could resurface (e.g. due to a traumatic event).
 I am overjoyed to say that through sticking to a very strict AIP (AutoImmune Protocol) diet I am back to feeling fully healthy and have life back.